|Previous Story: The Mind Of Evil||Next Story: Colony In Space|

 The Claws Of Axos

-After talking things over with Dicks on the 6th, Baker and Martin received a commission for a revised version of the storyline, now called “The Friendly Invasion”.
-This time around, the pair sought to exploit the idea of the aliens appearing to be philanthropic while secretly scheming to destroy the Earth.
-However, Letts and Dicks still felt that “The Friendly Invasion” was too full of disparate ideas and Dicks thereafter worked closely with the writers to rein in their exuberance.
+However, when Episode One was finally submitted on April 6th, 1970, it was met with disapproval from Barry Letts, who had now succeeded Bryant and Sherwin as producer of Doctor Who.
+The script was immediately rejected but, after discussing matters with Dicks the same day, Baker and Martin received a commission for a heavily revised version of the storyline, now called “The Friendly Invasion”.
+This time around, the pair sought to emphasise the idea of aliens appearing to be philanthropic while secretly scheming to destroy the Earth.
+When the breakdown for “The Friendly Invasion” was submitted in May, the production team still found it to be a jumble of various ideas.
+Thereafter, Dicks worked closely with the writers to help them maintain a clearer focus.

-All location work on Serial GGG took place in Kent, beginning on January 4th, 1971 at Dengemarsh Road in Lydd for some roadside scenes.
-More of these, as well as all the Axos exterior material, was recorded on the 5th and 6th at nearby Dungeness Road.
-Yet more road sequences, most notably the fight between Yates and Benton and the Axons, were then filmed on the 7th at St Martin's Plain Camp in Shorncliffe.
-January 8th took cast and crew to the Dungeness ‘A’ Nuclear Power Station in Dungeness, which served as the Nuton Power Complex.
+Ferguson scheduled a special recording session on December 22nd to explore various ways of approaching some of the effects sequences in “The Vampire From Space”.
+It took place at BBC Television Centre Studio 7 in White City, London.
+All of the location work for the serial took place in Kent, beginning with roadside scenes on January 4th, 1971 at Dengemarsh Road in Lydd.
+More such sequences, as well as those set outside the Axos “Spacedome” (as it was referred to in the scripts), were recorded on the 5th and 6th along nearby Dungeness Road.
+Further road material, most notably the fight pitting Yates and Benton against the Axons, was filmed on January 7th at St Martin's Plain Camp in Folkestone.
+The 8th took cast and crew to the Dungeness ‘A’ Nuclear Power Station in Dungeness, which served as the Nuton Complex.

 |Main Page||Episode List||Season 8|